Paper vs Plastic Evidence Bags: Forensic Chain of Custody Guide(2026)

 • Advanced Tamper-Evident Closures: Premium plastic evidence bags feature built-in Level 4 tamper-evident adhesive closures.
 Any attempt to freeze, heat, or peel the seal will instantly trigger a hidden “VOID” message.

-• Instant Visual Inspection: The transparent construction allows forensic technicians and juries to safely view the weapon, drugs, or electronics without physically opening the bag and breaking the seal.
+• Instant Visual Inspection: The transparent polymer construction allows forensic technicians and juries to safely view weapons, drugs, or electronics.
+They can identify the contents visually without physically opening the bag and breaking the official seal.

-Because of these highly secure properties, plastic evidence bags offer unmatched protection when containing hazardous narcotics, trace evidence, digital devices, and dry weapons.
+Because of these highly secure mechanical properties, plastic evidence bags offer unmatched physical protection when containing hazardous synthetic drugs, trace evidence, and sensitive digital hardware.

 Plastic vs. Paper Evidence Bag